matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

     FAIL
 ```

-If the proof does not match then the login request should be rejected with an `m.login.failure` and reason `device_proof_invalid`.
+If the proof does not match then the login request should be rejected with an `m.login.failure` and reason `device_proof_failed`.

 To asset the device does not already exist it calls [GET /_matrix/client/v3/devices/<device_id>](https://spec.matrix.org/v1.9/client-server-api/#get_matrixclientv3devicesdeviceid)
 and expects to receive an HTTP 404 response.